RUSSIA: Jailings "equate peaceful believers with dangerous criminals"

 Prosecutors had asked for prison terms of seven years each for Bazhenov, Budenchuk, and Makhammadiyev, and six years each for Gridasov, German, and Miretsky.

 Bazhenov, Budenchuk, and Makhammadiyev were in detention for 343 days before being released under specific restrictions for the duration of their trial.
-Under amendments to the Criminal Code signed into law in July 2018, one day in custody is taken as equivalent to a day and half in a correctional colony.
+Under amendments to the Criminal Code signed into law in July 2018, one day in detention is taken as equivalent to a day and half in a labour camp.
 Should their sentence enter legal force, it is therefore likely that Bazhenov and Budenchuk will serve about two years and one month, and Makhammadiyev about one year and seven months.

 Gridasov, German, and Miretsky spent the time since their initial arrest under travel restrictions.
 Should the verdict enter legal force, the length of their terms of imprisonment will therefore be unchanged.